dreymonde/Delegated/README.md

 Original Medium post (Delegated 0.1.2) [here](https://medium.com/anysuggestion/preventing-memory-leaks-with-swift-compile-time-safety-49b845df4dc6).

+-

-> 🚨 WARNING!  **Delegated 2.0** is not compatible with **Delegated 0.1.2**.
+> 🚨 WARNING!  **Delegated 2.0 & 3.0** are not compatible with **Delegated 0.1.2**.
 If you don't want to migrate your current codebase, stay on Delegated 0.1.2.
 See documentation for Delegated 0.1.2 [here](https://github.com/dreymonde/Delegated/tree/0.1.2).
 If you need any help migrating from 0.1.x to 2.0.x, please open an issue.

+-

+> 🚨 WARNING!  **Delegated 3.0** uses variadic types which is only available on newer platforms and in Swift 5.9.
+If you don't want to migrate your current codebase, stay on Delegated 2.2.0.
+See documentation for Delegated 2.2.0 [here](https://github.com/dreymonde/Delegated/tree/2.2.0).
+If you need any help migrating from 2.x to 3.x, please open an issue.

 ## Usage